-Along with the clustering from initial power, the direction of change could also be input.
+Along with the clustering from initial power, the direction of change could be input as well.
 Although the model would hopefully use the differences between initial and final states to predict what the power would be internal, providing information about whether a power increase or decrease is performed could help with clustering.
-This could also be paired with the initial power, which would further reinforce the helpful clusters.
-For instance, accuracy could be increased by grouping power increases starting at 2 kW separately from power decreases starting at 2 kW.
+This could be paired with the initial power as well, which would further reinforce the helpful clusters.
+For instance, by grouping power increases starting at 2 kW separately from power decreases starting at 2 kW, accuracy could be increased.
 These inputs could be created and separated quickly from the generated dataset and then used to train the deep learning models.

-The datasets split into classes plotted against the relevant input variables can be seen in Figure \ref{fig:4} and Figure \ref{fig:5}.
+The datasets split into classes plotted against the relevant input variables can be seen in Figure \ref{fig:4}.